secminhr/PD2-Final-backend/src/main/java/ncku/pd2final/Final/attack/Attack.md

 **if**

-**Condition** :The player didn't log in before calling this endpoints.
+**Condition** :The player didn't log in before calling this endpoint.
 ```json
 {
   "success": false,